 Paul Dosh, Director

-Congratulations to campus award winners!
-Isela Gomez '13 and Rebecca Jackson '13 are the recipients of the 2013 Presidential Leadership Award.
+Congratulations to campus award winners Isela Gomez '13 and Rebecca Jackson '13, recipients of the 2013 Presidential Leadership Award.

 Rebecca Jackson '13 presented her senior capstone paper "Broadcasting Decolonization: Community Radio in El Alto, Bolivia" at the International Latin American Studies Student Association conference in Austin, Texas.
 The paper was well-received and Rebecca was proud to represent the Macalester LAS department at the conference.